The 7 Best SAT Prep Books [2021 Edition]

 As the creator of the SAT, the College Board is the gold standard when it comes to practice tests and sample questions.
 Test preppers can be certain they are getting a genuine SAT testing experience with all 8 practice tests in this book.
 The authenticity of the practice tests makes this resource essential for all students preparing to take the SAT.
 In fact, many other leading test prep books suggest students use the Official SAT Study Guide in conjunction with their book for optimum results on the SAT.

 Additionally, all 8 practice tests can be found online through Khan Academy.
 Video answer explanations are also a plus in this format.
 In addition to the valuable practice tests found in the book, the College Board has included over 200 pages of details that offer test taking tips for successfully navigating the test, including targeted sample questions for each type of SAT question.
-Read more user reviews on Amazon.
+Read more user reviews at Amazon.

 - All practice tests are created by the College Board in the same format as the actual SAT tests.
 This authenticity makes their test prep a genuine experience every time.